mudhairless/classic-asp-form/README.md

     > Gets the size of the uploaded file in bytes.

-  * Save( path )
+  * Save( path, forceUnique )

     > Saves the file to disk at the path specified with the current filename.
+If forceUnique is set to iUploadOverwrite the file is saved with the current filename overwriting any existing file.
+If forceUnique is set to iUploadUnique, the file is saved with a unique name and the FileName property is updated appropriately

   * Blob () *GET*